unchained-capital/unchained-wallets/README.md

   async importPublicKey() {
-    this.setState({walletState: ACTIVE});
+    this.setState({keystoreState: ACTIVE});
     try {
       // This is where we actually talk to the hardware wallet. const publicKey = await this.interaction().run();
-      // If we succeed, revert the wallet state
+      // If we succeed, reset the keystore state
-	  // and store the imported public key. this.setState({walletState: PENDING, publicKey});
+      // and store the imported public key. this.setState({keystoreState: PENDING, publicKey});
     } catch(e) {
-      // Something went wrong; revert the wallet
+      // Something went wrong; revert the keystore
-	  // state and track the error message. this.setState({walletState: PENDING, error: e.message});
+      // state and track the error message. this.setState({keystoreState: PENDING, error: e.message});
     }
   }
 }